|Author||Felix Lange, Péter Szilágyi|

 - The next step depends on the entry type found:

-enrtree: parse the list of hashes and continue resolving those (step 3).
+enrtree-branch: parse the list of hashes and continue resolving them (step 3).

 enr: decode, verify the node record and import it to local node storage.

-During traversal, the client should track hashes and domains which are already resolved to avoid going into an infinite loop.
+During traversal, the client must track hashes and domains which are already resolved to avoid going into an infinite loop.
+It’s in the client’s best interest to traverse the tree in random order.

 We have chosen DNS as the distribution medium because it is always available, even under restrictive network conditions.
 The protocol provides low latency and answers to DNS queries can be cached by intermediate resolvers.
 No custom server software is needed.
 Node lists can be deployed to any DNS provider such as CloudFlare DNS, dnsimple, Amazon Route 53 using their respective client libraries.